Modeling Oral Glucose Tolerance Test (OGTT) data and its Bayesian Inverse Problem: Conclusions

 \section{Conclusions}

-In general, the main indicator of the status of a patient is $\theta_0$.
-For normal patients, $\theta_0$ is around 2.
-Significantly lower values indicate that a patient may have diabetes and higher values may indicate that a patient has some other complication.
-The data is almost always very informative for $\theta_0$.
-More over, the bayesian inference allows for prediction, and we are able to predict Glucose levels beyond the length of the test (shown in figure 1, 3 and 5 up to 3 h).
-In particular, for figure 5 the prediction is that the patient will still have a high glucose level (above 120 $\frac{mg}{dL}$) and yet current diagnosis standards classify her/him as IGT (a pre diabetic condition).

-$\theta_1$, on the other hand, depends on measurements found below fasting glucose levels.
-For healthy patients and also for diabetics, it is uncommon for such data to become available for the duration of the test.

-$\theta_2$ is an important element of inference, and often data provide information for it however, as yet, there is no clear relationship between the value of $\theta_2$ and a patient diagnosis.

-We intend to provide a tool for proper diagnosis using OGTT.
-For this very important public health issue, there is a need for a more sophisticated tool than the direct recording of values read during the test.
+The diagnosis of type 2 diabetes is an important public health issue, and it requires a more sophisticated tool than the direct recording of values from the test, not only because these values are insufficiently informative, also because they do not account for measurement error.

-Covariates (weight, age, etc.) will be used to help in the analysis, creating a hierarchical model embedded into the ODE model, in more population based studies, using ideally a large sample of patients with a range of health conditions to tune the model parameter value ranges to establish a more comprehensive diagnosis tool than what is currently available.

-A more extensive validation of the model, and model parameters, is needed in order to have an effective diagnosis tool.
-This will necessarily involve the OGTT tests, and their further analysis using our model, in a wide range of healthy individuals and individuals with a various prediabetic and diabetic conditions to establish a more comprehensive diagnosis tool than what is currently available.

-We are in the course of such research and our results will be published elsewhere.
+Our model shows that overall it is able to represent the results of OGTT tests for nearly all patients for whom a fit was attempted.
+For one patient for whom the fit failed, it was later discovered that there was an error when recording the data, and the failure of the model to fit was an indication that triggered this error's discovery.
+The model also displays significantly deeper nuance and detail than previous analysis techniques could ever hope to represent.

+At present, this model serves for the analysis of OGTT data, but not for diagnosis.
+The reason for this is that this model provides much more information than had previously been available, and our medical collaborators are - as of yet - uncertain about how to interpret this new information for which they have not been trained.
+Further study is required in order to transform full glucose curves into diagnoses or treatment recommendations.
+That said, this kind of a study should be well worth the effort.

+At present, there is no known method which serves to diagnose initial stages of type 2 diabetes quickly, and accurate diagnosis may only be done by following a patient over time.
+Regarding our model, we can envisage a faster and simpler solution based on a single dimensional marker.
+One single dimensional marker that seems reasonable is $min\left\{ t : G(t) =G_b ~\text{and}~ G'(t) < 0 \right\}$ (first return of blood glucose to the base level $G_b$), although simply using the marginal posterior distribution for $\theta_0$, and comparing it with references $\theta_0$ values in healthy patients, might also be a possibility.

+We consider this model a strong candidate for further research in the analysis of OGTT data.
+However, even if not this specific model, some sort of dynamical model with strong descriptive power is required for the important and delicate tasks involved in the analysis of OGTT tests.